Background

 What is the site like now?

 The site is a publicly accessible play area close to SS Mary and John Primary School on Meadow Lane.
 It is bordered by a Skate Park and playing fields and close to Aston’s Eyot nature reserve.
-The site currently is a fairly random collection of play equipment installed and managed by Oxford City Council, some trees and undulating grass and earth areas.
+The site currently features a fairly random collection of play equipment installed and managed by Oxford City Council, some trees and undulating grass and earth areas.
 The border at the back is high panel wooden fencing which is subject to graffiti.
 A new fence installed by the council has incorporated a small area of trees that increases the woodland space.
-There is work to be done with dangerous metal fencing that has grown into the trees to the rear of the site on the right near the skate board fence in what is a unappealing area.
+There is work to be done with dangerous metal fencing that has grown into the trees to the rear of the site on the right near the the Skate Park, in what is an unappealing area.

 What will the site be like as a Naturescape?

-The area will now be further developed as a NaturEscape – becoming more of a home for groups that support outdoor play, exploration, and interaction with natural elements such as water, earth and vegetation.
+The area will now be further developed as a NaturEscape, becoming a home for groups that support outdoor play, exploration, and interaction with natural elements such as water, earth and vegetation.
 New planting and features will be developed to improve the existing garden, bringing biodiversity, colour and social connection.
 We want to use systemic Routes to Resilience organisational design principles through viewing the nature play garden through the embodied elements: Head (Air), Heart (Fire & Water) and Hands/Body (Earth):

-Head (Air): Knowledge, ideas, wisdom – clear information, noticeboards, signage about place and plants, air space for reflection.
+Head (Air) Knowledge, ideas, wisdom: clear information, noticeboards, signage about place and plants, and space for reflection.
 Planting features for ideas, structure, pollinators.

-Heart (Fire & Water): Social and emotional connection – social areas, fire circle, communal seating areas, pond or other water feature.
-Planting features for our senses, emotions, healing and relaxation.
+Heart (Fire & Water) Social and emotional connection: social areas, fire circle, communal seating areas, pond or other water feature.
+Planting for the senses, emotions, healing and relaxation.

-Hands/Body (Earth): Health and resources – shelter building, loose parts, sandpit, composting, foraging.
+Hands/Body (Earth) Health and resources: shelter building, sandpit, composting, foraging.
 Planting for food and nourishment

 Community Engagement